 From A Certain Point Of View

 Wonder Woman has long been an icon of strong femininity in the male-dominated medium of comic books, and now the #superhero movie genre.
-Since she's from a different, all-female society where norms and divisions of this kind don't exist, its only fitting that Diana can challenge these old male-centric ideas, since she has a fresh, alternative perspective on gender politics, making us laugh whilst also making us question our received ideals of romantic and sexual decorum.
+Since she's from a different, all-female society where norms and divisions of this kind don't exist, its only fitting that Diana can challenge our accepted ideas, since she has a fresh, alternative perspective on gender politics.
+Diana makes us laugh in this scene, but she also makes us question our received ideas about romantic and sexual decorum.

 Pleasure On Paradise Island

 The biggest laugh of the boat scene definitely occurs when Steve discovers that Amazons don’t need — or even want — men to scratch their carnal itches.
 In fact, Diana's new friend is visibly stunned when she proceeds to name-drop the twelve volumes of Clio’s teachings on eroticism and pleasure.
 We might laugh at how Steve reacts to being broadsided by this information, but beneath the laughter, there’s an undercurrent of something more.